ckeditor/ckeditor4-docs/guides/dev/deep_dive/advanced_content_filter/disallowed_content/README.md

 	config.disallowedContent = 'script; *[on*]';

 The above code sample will allow everything except for the `<script>` elements and attributes starting from `'on'`.

+## Further Reading

+Refer to the following resources for more information about content filtering:

+* The [Content Filtering (ACF)](#!/guide/dev_acf) article explains some ACF use cases and the rationale behind this feature.
+* The [Advanced Content Filer](#!/guide/dev_advanced_content_filter) article contains more in-depth technical details about ACF.
+* The [Allowed Content Rules](#!/guide/dev_allowed_content_rules) article explains the allowed and disallowed content rules format.
+* The [Integrating Plugins with Advanced Content Filter](#!/guide/plugin_sdk_integration_with_acf) article explains how to adjust custom plugins to properly implement content filtering.